-David Chavannes is a sensitive pianist, vocal coach, singer, and songwriter, and an eager collaborator with other artists.
-He is curious about how the consumption of popular music can influence the formation and negotiation of identity, particularly among same-sex desiring and gender nonconforming individuals.
-In January of this year, he collaborated with Sudesh Mantillake on My Devil Dance; this work combined historiography, ethnography, and performance to explore the Sri Lankan colonial experience through the Kandyan dance form.
-In February, he presented his first thesis performance at the University of Maryland: a black pierrot fused poetry, music, and dance into a one-movement drama exploring diaspora, belonging, and resistance.
-His final thesis performance, the edge of self, included the premiere of an original song cycle bright mourn, along with other works by African-descended composers.
+I am David Chavannes, a sensitive pianist, vocal coach, singer, and songwriter, and an eager collaborator with other artists.
+I am curious about how the consumption of popular music can influence the formation and negotiation of identity, particularly among same-sex desiring and gender nonconforming individuals.
+Last January, I collaborated with Sudesh Mantillake on My Devil Dance; this work combined historiography, ethnography, and performance to explore the Sri Lankan colonial experience through the Kandyan dance form.
+A month later, I presented my first thesis performance at the University of Maryland: a black pierrot fused poetry, music, and dance into a one-movement drama exploring diaspora, belonging, and resistance.
+Like a black pierrot, my final thesis performance, the edge of self, centered works by African-descended composers.
+It included the premiere of an original song cycle, bright mourn.

-David has studied the Euro-American classical tradition as a conductor, pianist, singer, flautist, recorder player, and harpsichordist.
-He has commissioned or premiered music by a broad range of composers, including Alex Temple, Haley Shaw, and Ian Boswell, and has taught classical music for three years at the collegiate level.
-David’s formative years outside music school, however, were spent immersed in the generations-old dialog between Afro-Jamaican and African-American music cultures.
-He writes music that straddles the border between the European and African cultural influences of his childhood.
+I have studied the Euro-American classical tradition as a conductor, pianist, singer, flautist, recorder player, and harpsichordist.
+I have commissioned or premiered music by a broad range of composers, including Alex Temple, Haley Shaw, and Ian Boswell, and have taught classical music for three years at the collegiate level.
+But my formative years outside music school were spent immersed in the generations-old dialog between Afro-Jamaican and African-American music cultures.
+I write music that straddles the border between the European and African cultural influences of my childhood.

-David believes in the power of music to deepen and transcend the meaning of words.
-He views the expressive cultures of the Caribbean as a lens through which to engage with issues of gender and sexuality.
-He makes music and conversation in Philadelphia, Pennsylvania, and continues to experiment with ways to deploy his talents in response to the oppression of marginalized groups of people in his communities.
+I believe in the power of music to deepen and transcend the meaning of words.
+I view the expressive cultures of the Caribbean as a lens through which to engage with issues of gender and sexuality.
+I make music and conversation in Philadelphia, Pennsylvania, and continue to experiment with ways to deploy my talents in response to the oppression of marginalized groups of people in my communities.